 - a project that provides a multifunctional use of the stadium so that it fulfills the role of a social, cultural, and recreational center apart from hosting football matches;

-- to ensure an architectural image which is coherent with the present structure;
+- to ensure an architectural image that is coherent with the present structure;

-The project, designed by Architects Giancarlo Ragazzi, Enrico Hoffer, and Engineer Leo Finzi, consists of constructing a third ring of stands, appearing as a continuous unit (but formed of totally independent structures) in contrast to the stands of the current existing second ring.
-As required for the World Cup 1990, the overall capacity was 86.000 spectators (all covered and with numbered seats).
+The project, designed by Architects Giancarlo Ragazzi and Enrico Hoffer and Engineer Leo Finzi, consists of constructing a third ring of stands that appear as a continuous unit (but are formed of totally independent structures), in contrast to the stands of the current second ring.
+As required for the 1990 World Cup, the overall capacity was 86.000 spectators (all covered and with numbered seats).

-The structure of the terraces of the new third ring rests on eleven cylindrical towers in reinforced concrete.
+The structure of the terraces of the new third ring rests on eleven reinforced-concrete cylindrical towers.
 These towers also provide access to the stands and various services and are independent of the existing construction.
-Four of these towers also support the reticular girders of the roof.
-Rectangular plates are attached to the load-bearing structure and support the roof made-up of curved shelters of polycarbonate.
-To give maximum comfort, all the seat places are new, numbered, and anatomically shaped.
+Four of these towers also support the roof’s reticular girders.
+Rectangular plates are attached to the load-bearing structure and support the roof, which consists of curved polycarbonate shelters.
+To provide maximum comfort, all seating places are new, numbered, and anatomically shaped.
 Furthermore, efficient catering facilities are provided for the spectators.

 San Siro Stadium Plans